4 Science-Backed Spice-Based Remedies

 If you want, you can also make a homemade spice-based remedy with cayenne pepper.
 To do this you’ll need to mix a tablespoon of cayenne pepper with a cup of coconut oil (2/5 pint).
 Then heat this in a water bath until the ingredients mix well.
 Allow this to sit and then apply it topically to the painful areas.

-Thanks to the investigations specialists have carried out over recent years, today we’re able to use some spice-based remedies with total confidence.
+Thanks to the research specialists have carried out over recent years, today we’re able to use some spice-based remedies with total confidence.

-However, you should remember that they’re not meant to substitute any medical treatment – they’re simply meant to help against certain pains.
-To ensure you use it safely, you should consult your doctor and determine its possible side effects and interactions.
+However, you should remember that they’re not meant to substitute any medical treatment – they’re simply meant to help with the pain.
+To ensure you use them safely, you should consult your doctor and determine their possible side effects and interactions.